imihajlow/ccpu/doc/assembly.md

 * `SHR` - right shift by 1, zero extend.
 The least significant bit is shifted into C.
 * `SAR` - right shift by 1, sign extend.
 The least significant bit is shifted into C.

-All arithmetics instructions (including `MOV`) set the flags accordingly.
+All arithmetics instructions (excluding `MOV`) set the flags accordingly.

 ## Jumps